ArangoDB v3.12 is under development and not released yet. This documentation is not final and potentially incomplete.

 Incompatible changes in ArangoDB 3.6

-It is recommended to check the following list of incompatible changes before upgrading to ArangoDB 3.6, and adjust any client programs if necessary.
+Check the following list of potential breaking changes before upgrading to this ArangoDB version and adjust any client applications if necessary

 ArangoDB 3.6 enforces valid date ranges for working with date/time in AQL.
 The valid date ranges for any AQL date/time function are:

 - for string date/time values: